Check out the video available!

 Educational/Advocacy Components: By combining meaningful volunteer work with a communal living and learning program, YSOPers provide vital services to people in need and at the same time are able to reflect on their experience and broaden their perspectives.
 YSOP staff provides an orientation at the beginning of the program and reflections after each period of service.
 During weeklong and overnight programs, volunteers cook, serve and share in a meal with homeless and hungry guests one evening during the week.
 Guest speakers offered during weeklong and overnight programs and upon request.

-See additional YSOP location in New York City and Philadelphia, PA.
+See additional YSOP location in New York City.

 Time: Overnight, weekend, and weeklong mission trips are available year round.